sveetch/PO-Projects/README.rst

-**PO Projects** is a first attempt to build a PO file management factory like, somehow like Transifex, but more simplest.
+**PO Projects** is a first attempt to build a PO file management factory, somehow like Transifex, but more simplest.

 Principle is to have a frontend board to create new PO project from a POT file to import,